 Sex Therapy in Berlin

-✓ helps when you have differences in desire, different sexual wishes, sexual problems and much more
+✓ helps couples who have differences in desire or needs; sexual dysfunctions, affairs and much more.

 ✓ for sex education and practical tips

 There is not just one way to love

 Seldomly we marry the person with whom we have had the best sex of our life.
 For a marriage other qualities often times count more.

 However, sexuality in long term relationships is a topic that more often than not can be problematic.
 Some have no desire any more, others want something else than their partner, or sex happened with someone else, or it simply doesn’t work that well any more.

 There are many reasons for a sex therapy.
 Often times it is an integral part of a couples therapy as the reasons do not lie in physical defects, but in the couple dynamic.

 A lack of communication or the lack of knowledge what good sex is, is very often the reason for the fact that such a fun thing is not fun in your relationship any more.